 All students are required to maintain satisfactory academic progress (SAP) to remain eligible for financial aid.
-Satisfactory progress is computed on a cumulative basis at the end of the payment period.
+Satisfactory progress is computed on a cumulative basis at the end of the payment period (e.g., one half of an academic year for non-term programs and a module for term-based programs.
 Satisfactory academic progress is determined using a qualitative measure/component based on cumulative GPA, and a quantitative measure/component, which consists of a pace of progression as well as a maximum timeframe by which a student must complete his or her program.
 SAP evaluations for financial aid eligibility are conducted at the end of each payment period.